-The South Carolina 2024 Annual Action Plan falls under the 2021-2025 State Consolidated Plan for Housing and Community Development.
-This 2024 Plan represents the fourth annual plan under the 2021-2025 five-year plan, and it encompasses the five regular programs annually funded by the US Department of Housing and Urban Development (HUD): The Community Development Block Grant Program (CDBG), the HOME Investment Partnerships Program (HOME), the National Housing Trust Fund Program (NHTF), the Emergency Solutions Grants Program (ESG), and the Housing Opportunities for Persons with AIDS Program (HOPWA).
+The South Carolina 2025 Annual Action Plan falls under the 2021-2025 State Consolidated Plan for Housing and Community Development.
+This 2025 Plan represents the fifth annual plan under the 2021-2025 five-year plan, and it encompasses the five regular programs annually funded by the US Department of Housing and Urban Development (HUD): The Community Development Block Grant Program (CDBG), the HOME Investment Partnerships Program (HOME), the National Housing Trust Fund Program (HTF), the Emergency Solutions Grants Program (ESG), and the Housing Opportunities for Persons with AIDS Program (HOPWA).
+A special allocation of ESG was authorized by HUD on 11/13/2024.
+This special allocation of Rapid Unsheltered Survivor Housing (RUSH) under ESG is in response to the President's major disaster declaration dated September 29, 2024.

-For the 2024 Plan year, April 1, 2024 through March 31, 2025, South Carolina estimates it will receive funding level with 2023 or \$32.8 million for CDBG, HOME, ESG and HOPWA and \$4.3 million for NHTF.
+For the 2025 Plan year, April 1, 2025 through March 31, 2026, South Carolina is projected to receive a funding level \$32.9 million for CDBG, HOME, ESG and HOPWA and \$3.1 million for HTF.
+ESG RUSH funds is for \$3,000,000.
 Method of distribution for each program is based on this estimate, and in the Method of Distribution section, each program has identified how the funding allocations amongst programs/activities will be revised when actual allocations are announced.
-This Plan identifies which of HUD's eligible activities have been prioritized as best able to serve the needs of South Carolina, using HUD funds that will be available during the 2024 Plan year.
+This Plan identifies which of HUD's eligible activities have been prioritized as best able to serve the needs of South Carolina, using HUD funds that will be available during the 2025 Plan year.